agg23/Sila/README.md

 Sila is a native Twitch client designed for Apple Vision Pro.
 Bypass the official Twitch websites with it's annoying touch targets and tiny UI and experience Twitch in a more enjoyable manner.

-// TODO: TestFlight URL
-It is not available on the App Store, but you can [download it from TestFlight]().
+It is not available on the App Store, but you can [download it from TestFlight](https://testflight.apple.com/join/tvPhZZ8w).
 If you really enjoy the app, or just want to help me pay for my dev account subscription, you can donate [here on Github](https://github.com/sponsors/agg23/).

 ## Features